jaylex32/Syncra/README.md

 - **Spotipy** for Spotify integration
 - **Advanced fuzzy matching** for cross-platform track identification

+## Telegram Group

+- ** Join me at the Telegram group for Requests and ideas: https://t.me/+I1Yyz6WdBxsyMzQx

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.